ISLAND, 2015 – 17

 “The complexity of Ian Strange’s ISLAND lies in the balance it strikes between the socio-political realities that dictate who owns a home and who cannot, as well as the psychological experience of memory, longing and loss that we all carry with us through our lives from one home to the next.”.

-ISLAND premiered in an exhibition at FAC (Fremantle Arts Centre) in Australia from July 22 to September 16, 2017, and was exhibited in New York City at 149 West 14th St. by arts organisation Standard Practice from November 18 to December 16, 2017.
+The research materials, found objects, and drawings that inform ISLAND, alongside the three anchoring photographic works, constituted solo exhibitions at FAC (Fremantle Arts Centre) in Australia from July 22 to September 16, 2017, and in New York City at 149 West 14th St. by arts organisation Standard Practice from November 18 to December 16, 2017.
 An accompanying publication, 'ISLAND' was released in partnership PAMPAM press in late 2017.

 Photographic Works